 Major Employment Industries for Accountants in Minnesota

-Minnesota is a major contributor to global commerce and is home to a number of multinational professional services firms that serve as the areas biggest employers of financial analysts and risk advisors.
-Chief among these globally recognized companies that have a strong presence in Minnesota is Cargill, a private firm with annual revenues of $134.9 billion with locations in Hopkins, Savage, Wayzata, Minneapolis, Alberta, Maynard, and more.
+Minnesota is a major contributor to global commerce and is home to a number of multinational professional services firms that serve as the area’s biggest employers of financial analysts and risk advisors.
+Chief among these globally recognized companies that have a strong presence in Minnesota is Cargill, a private firm with annual revenues of $134.9 billion and locations in Hopkins, Savage, Wayzata, Minneapolis, Alberta, Maynard, and more.

 Salaries and Job Growth Trends for Accountants in Minnesota

 The number of jobs in the field of accounting is expected to continue an impressive period of growth in the coming years, according to the Minnesota Department of Employment and Economic Development (DEED).

 According to DEED, the number of accounts and auditors here is projected to increase by 6.5 percent between 2018 and 2028.
 During this ten-year period ending in 2028, new job growth, retirements, and natural job turnover will result in about 2,610 annual openings for accountants and auditors in Minnesota.

 According to the Bureau of Labor Statistics (BLS), the median salary for accountants and auditors in Minnesota was $70,390 as of May 2020.